 We will continue to actively monitor the situation and make adjustments as necessary.

 If you're monetising on YouTube, it's important that your channel follows YouTube monetisation policies.
-These include policies described below, as well as YouTube's Community Guidelines, Terms of Service, Copyright and Rights Clearance Adjustment policies, and Google AdSense programme policies
+These include the policies described below, as well as YouTube's Community Guidelines, Terms of Service, copyright and Rights Clearance Adjustment policies, and our programme policies.

 These policies apply to anyone in, or looking to apply to, the YouTube Partner Programme.
 The YouTube Shorts monetisation policies also apply if you're monetising Shorts on YouTube.